 - Heirs at law must be notified of the probate process.

-As I already stated, you must provide all the information your estate planner requests.
+As I already stated, it’s a wise idea to work with your estate planner and provide all the information requested.
 As a practical matter, the extent of information you’ll need to provide your estate planner regarding heirs at law depends of the nature of your family and relatives.
 For instance, in the case of two people, married only to each other, with children only from that one marriage—then the spouse and children (and perhaps grandchildren) will be the obvious heirs at law.

 In another example, a family could also constitute a remarriage with each spouse having children from previous relationships.
 In this case, the stepchildren would need to be adopted by the applicable stepparent to be considered an heir at law.